 Garage Sale Application

 Residents with odd number street addresses shall be permitted to sprinkle only on odd numbered days of the month.
 Residents with even numbered street addresses shall be permitted to sprinkle only on even numbered days of the month.
 Outside water usage restrictions and sprinkling bans may be instituted by the Public Works Director at any time.
-Residents are notified through area newspapers, Police Department or Cable Channels.
+Residents are notified through area newspapers or the Police Department.

 It is unlawful to burn leaves, refuse, garbage or other similar materials in the Village.